csev/dj4e/assn/dj4e_ads1.md

     python -m django --version

-This should be 4.0.n or 4.2.n  You need to checkout the correct version of the sample code that corresponds to your Django version.
+This should be 4.0.n or 4.2.n  You need to checkout the correct version of the sample code that corresponds to your Django version. **Important**: Write down which version of Django you are using.

 If you have never checked out the sample code on PythonAnywhere you can: